 - If God exists but He, really It, is only an impersonal “force”, “energy field”, or whatever, then each individual is an ultimate personal life force and is responsible to find his/her own meaning and fulfillment in life.

-- If God exists as a person but has no interest in or purpose for the universe, then man’s meaning and fulfillment would have to come from him/her self.
+- If God exists as a person but has no interest in or purpose for the universe, then each person’s meaning and fulfillment would have to come from him/her self.
 This might be the case if God and the Universe were both independent and everlasting.

 If, however, a personal God exists and He created the universe, it is hard to imagine that He would create the universe for no reason.
 His purpose in creating the universe would then dictate the purpose of each element, including each person, in that universe.
 Each individual would find his or her meaning and fulfillment in life by discovering what role they were to play in God’s universe and playing it to the best of their abilities.
 If this is true, the mantra might be “follow Christ’s star (Matthew 2:2)”, “find God’s dream for you” or “do your part of His thing.”